Delete all the contents of a file without deleting the file itself.

 object, such as the one retrieved using Get-Credential.

-This parameter appears, but it is not yet supported in any PowerShell core
+This parameter is not supported by any providers installed with PowerShell.

 -whatIf